Sammywens/alx-interview/README.md

 # alx-interview
-This is a repository on different codding tasks
+This is a repository on different coding tasks centered around Python.